Work with us

 Submit

-Applications will close on Sunday the 12th of April.
+Applications will close on Sunday the 10th of May.

-• Reports to: Youth Pastor
+• Reports to: TBC

-Location: Saint Paul’s Hammersmith, Queen Caroline Way, Hammersmith, W6 9PJ
+Location: St Paul’s Hammersmith, W6 9PJ

-Contract: 3 days per week
+Contract: 0.6 FTE, 3 days per week ideally across 4 days

 About Saint Paul’s